-Buserelin is a hormone therapy drug and is also known by its brand name, Suprefact or Suprecur.
+Buserelin is a hormone therapy drug.
+It is also known as Suprefact or Suprecur.

 It is a treatment for prostate cancer.

 You pronounce buserelin as bue-se-rel-in.

 Buserelin is a type of hormone therapy known as a LH (luteinising hormone) blocker.
 It stops the pituitary gland releasing luteinising hormone.
 This stops the testicles producing testosterone.